by Gautham Nagesh

 Much to his credit, Witherspoon showed guts and a skill set that will prove troublesome for any prospect in the 147-pound division.
 We have little doubt that he will be back in black later this year.

 Harrison, meanwhile, continues to impress us as he matures into a complete fighter.
 The few problems he encountered can be addressed with discipline.
 The young man is simply too hungry for battle; he would do well to learn from the mistakes of a young Fernando Vargas and make better use of his ample physical tools in future contests, for wiser and more talented opposition awaits him.

 All three judges scored the bout 78-74 in favor of Harrison (20-0, 11 KOs).
 Witherspoon, Jr. falls to 10-4-1, 2 KOs.

 Friday’s co-feature was a brutal, one-sided affair that sent Jorge Diaz, of New Brunswick, N.J., to the hospital and Connecticut-native Luis Rosa to that vague yet coveted position on the fringe of the junior featherweight division.
 After finding success early with an overhand right, Diaz was categorically outworked by the undefeated Rosa for the remainder of the fight.

-Why this drubbing was allowed to last the scheduled eight rounds is obvious but disconcerting.
-It’s an antiquated tenet the boxing world pays too much credence: every man who is game and still hurling ineffective punches while absorbing inhuman amounts of punishment, round after round, has the right to continue, if willing.
+Why this drubbing was allowed to last the scheduled eight rounds was obvious but disconcerting.
+It’s an antiquated tenet the boxing world pays too much credence: Every man who is game and still hurling ineffective punches while absorbing inhuman amounts of punishment, round after round, has the right to continue, if willing.